|

 joke.
 I'm in the market for stories that translate well.

-As you may have realized, I count this as
+As you may have suspected, I count this as

 the experience of a lifetime.
 I won't forget my friends in China and I hope